mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 ```

 Remember that we're using `IndentMany` option, so empty lists are OK, on the
-other hand built-in combinator `space` has hidden the phrase “expecting more
+other hand the built-in combinator `space` has hidden the phrase “expecting
-space” from error messages (usually you don't want it because it adds noise
+more space” from error messages (usually you don't want it because it adds
-to all messages), so this error message is perfectly reasonable.
+noise to all messages), so this error message is perfectly reasonable.

 Let's continue: